Facebook Membership Accelerator ・ Austin

 Led the independent, student-run news organization, The Daily Collegian, as Editor-in-Chief during the Jerry Sandusky child sex abuse scandal and death of Joe Paterno, while working about 40 hours per week in addition to being a full-time student.

-Studied writing and editing, multi-platform storytelling, women’s studies and Italian
+Studied writing and editing, multi-platform storytelling, poetry, women’s studies and Italian

 Swam with great white sharks in Gansbaai, South Africa for a McClatchy Newswire story about the tension between cage diving operators and surfers, which topped McClatchy’s traffic for days, as part of an international reporting class